 - Hidradenitis suppurativa

-To evaluate any skin disorder, the SSA will need to know the location and size of the skin condition, appearance of any lesions, family history of any skin disorders, a history of any allergens, toxins, or irritants you may have been exposed to, whether or not your disorder is affected by changing seasons, and ability to function outside of a protective environment.
+To evaluate any skin disorder, the SSA will need to know the location and size of the skin condition and several other factors.
+These factors can include the appearance of any lesions, family history of any skin disorders, a history of any allergens, toxins, or irritants you may have been exposed to.

 Special Senses and Speech